mangeshkokse/K8s/K8-QA.md

 In this example, instead of creating a single IP for my-headless-service, Kubernetes will return the IPs of all the Pods that match the label app: my-app.
 This allows clients to interact with the Pods directly.

-# Q. Manual Scheduling in Kubernetes
+# Q. Manual Scheduling (Node Selector) in Kubernetes

-Manual Scheduling in Kubernetes allows you to specify which node should run a particular pod, rather than relying on the Kubernetes scheduler.
+Manual Scheduling (Node selector) in Kubernetes allows you to specify which node should run a particular pod, rather than relying on the Kubernetes scheduler.
 You can do this using the `nodeName` field in your pod's YAML file.

 ## Key Points:
 - **Manual Scheduling** bypasses the Kubernetes scheduler.